JimDunphy/build_zimbra.sh/README.md

 # Script to Compile Zimbra FOSS by Version
-* A wiki article can be found here: https://wiki.zimbra.com/wiki/JDunphy-CompileZimbraScript.
+* The original wiki article can be found here: https://web.archive.org/web/20250517034558/https://wiki.zimbra.com/wiki/JDunphy-CompileZimbraScript
 <p>
- **** Zimbra employedd Yogesh Dasi recently deleted the above wiki article.
+ **** Synacor employee Yogesh Dasi recently deleted the above wiki article.
 Why? no reason was given. ****
 <pre>
 The Zimbra :: Tech Center page JDunphy-CompileZimbraScript has been deleted on 8 September 2025 by Yogesh.dasi, see